andrew-saydjari/andrew-saydjari.github.io/content/gallery/index.md

 [extra]
 +++

-This is a gallery of some visualizations/plots/images from my work that I am proud of or never really had thier chance to shine.
+This is a gallery of some visualizations/plots/images from my work that I am proud of or never really had their chance to shine.

 ## Nebulous Regions in DECaPS2